Goryeo: Late period

-After 1270 Goryeo became a semi-autonomous client state of the Yuan dynasty.
+After 1270, Goryeo became a semi-autonomous client state of the Yuan dynasty.
 The Mongols and the Kingdom of Goryeo tied with marriages and Goryeo became khuda (marriage alliance) vassal of the Yuan dynasty for about 80 years and monarchs of Goryeo were mainly imperial sons in-law (khuregen).
 The two nations became intertwined for 80 years as all subsequent Korean kings married Mongol princesses, and the last empress of the Yuan dynasty, Empress Gi, was a daughter of a Goryeo lower-ranked official; Empress Gi was sent to Yuan as one of the many kongnyŏ (貢女; lit. 'tribute women', who were in effects slaves sent over as a sign of Goryeo submission to the Mongols) and became empress in 1365.
-Empress Gi had great political influence both the Yuan and the Goryeo court, and even manage to significantly increase the status and influence of her family members, including her father who was formally made into a king in the Yuan and her brother Gi Cheol who at some point manage to get more authority than the Goryeo king.
+Empress Gi had great political influence both the Yuan and the Goryeo court, and even manage to significantly increase the status and influence of her family members, including her father who was formally made into a king in the Yuan and her brother Ki Ch'ŏl who at some point manage to get more authority than the Goryeo king.
 In 1356, King Gongmin purged the family of Empress Gi.
 The kings of Goryeo held an important status like other important families of Mardin, the Uyghurs and Mongols (Oirats, Khongirad, and Ikeres).
 It is claimed that one of Goryeo monarchs was the most beloved grandson of Kublai Khan.

 The Goryeo dynasty survived under the Yuan until King Gongmin began to push the Mongolian garrisons of the Yuan back in the 1350s.
 By 1356 Goryeo regained its lost northern territories.

 Last reform

 When King Gongmin ascended to the throne, Goryeo was under the influence of the Mongol Yuan China.
 He was forced to spend many years at the Yuan court, being sent there in 1341 as a virtual prisoner before becoming king.
-He married the Mongol princess Queen Noguk.
+He married the Mongol princess Princess Noguk (also known as Queen Indeok).
 But in the mid-14th century the Yuan was beginning to crumble, soon to be replaced by the Ming dynasty in 1368.
 King Gongmin began efforts to reform the Goryeo government and remove Mongolian influences.